MicrosoftDocs/cpp-docs/docs/sanitizers/asan-offline-crash-dumps.md

 ## Source and symbols

 Source server lets a client retrieve the **exact version** of the source files used to build an application.
 The source code for an executable or DLL can change over time, and between versions.
-It's important to look at the source code as it existed when a particular version of the code was built.
+You can use it to look at the same source code that built a particular version of the application.

 While debugging an EXE with its PDB file, the debugger can use the embedded source server data block to retrieve the appropriate files from source control.
 It loads the files that map to the fully qualified names put in the PDB automatically by the **`/Zi`** compiler option.